keyvisions/json2xml/README.md

 # json2xml
 Plain text transformation of JSON text into XML text without the use of JSON nor XML libraries.

-For example:
+As an example:

 ```json
 {